Cloud2BR-MSFTLearningHub/Agentic-DevOps-AI-Shopping/README.md

 ----------

+> [!IMPORTANT]
-> This is demo of `Zava AI Shopping Assistant`, a  multi-agent system designed for e-commerce.
-It features a fully automated `"Zero-Touch" deployment` pipeline orchestrated by Terraform, which `provisions infrastructure, ingests data, creates real AI agents in Azure AI Foundry, and deploys the application container.`
+> Disclaimer: This repository contains a demo of `Zava AI Shopping Assistant`, a  multi-agent system designed for e-commerce.
+It features a fully automated `"Zero-Touch" deployment` pipeline orchestrated by Terraform, which `provisions infrastructure, ingests data, creates real AI agents in Azure AI Foundry, and deploys the application container.` Please refer [TechWorkshop L300: AI Apps and Agents](https://microsoft.github.io/TechWorkshop-L300-AI-Apps-and-agents/), and if needed contact Microsoft directly: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME) more guindace.
+There are tons of free resources out there, all eager to support!

 <img width="1905" height="1086" alt="image" src="https://github.com/user-attachments/assets/5cd2776f-4606-45c2-9482-53ff2d4df74e" />